 Not seen anyone mention this... but yes... yet another Mini in the works.

-Had internal details about that since a few weeks already, but I'm not that fond of it.
+Where did you hear it's using Linux on MIPS?Had internal details about that since a few weeks already, but I'm not that fond of it.

 The Mini Arcade is nice, but not really usable if you want to play games.